MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters-queries.md

     - Specific files or folders - Allows you to include or exclude specific files or folders.
 When selecting files or folders, you can filter the list by **App**, **Owner**, or partial **File Name**.

 - IP address – The raw IP address, category, or tag from which the activity was performed.
-  - Raw IP address - Enables you to search for activities that were performed on or by raw IP addresses that equal, don't equal, start with, or don't start with a particular sequence, or raw IP addresses.
+  - Raw IP address - Enables you to search for activities that were performed on or by raw IP addresses.
+The raw IPs can equal, don't equal, start with, or don't start with a particular sequence.
   - IP category - The category of the IP address from which the activity was performed, for example, all activities from administrative IP address range.
 The categories need to be configured to include the relevant IP addresses, except for the "Risky" category, which is pre-configured and includes two IP tags - Anonymous proxy and Tor.
 To learn how to configure the IP categories, see [Organize the data according to your needs](ip-tags.md).
   - IP tag - The tag of the IP address from which the activity was performed, for example, all activities from anonymous proxy IP addresses.
 Cloud App Security creates a set of built-in IP tags that aren't configurable.
 Additionally, you can configure your own IP tags.
 For more information about configuring your own IP tags, see [Organize the data according to your needs](ip-tags.md).
   The built-in IP tags include: